DCT

 Product Identification

-- The accused products are Defendants’ repositionable magnetic frame systems, marketed under names including "Mixtiles," "Stickable Photo Tiles," "Restickable Photo Tiles," and "Magnetic Hanging System" (Compl. ¶30).
+The accused products are repositionable magnetic frame systems marketed as “Mixtiles,” “Stickable Photo Tiles,” “Restickable Photo Tiles,” or the “Magnetic Hanging System” (Compl. ¶33).

 Functionality and Market Context

-- The complaint alleges that these products compete directly with the Plaintiff in the market for repositionable frame systems (Compl. ¶28).
+- The complaint alleges that the accused products compete directly with Plaintiff’s own products in the repositionable frame system market (Compl. ¶31).

 IV.
 Analysis of Infringement Allegations